infinit/elle/readme.md

 Elle uses [Drake](https://github.com/infinit/drake) and has it as a submodule.

 ### How to compile

+For a detailed procedure, visit our [wiki: How to build](https://github.com/infinit/elle/wiki/How-to-build).

 First you need to install drakes requirements.